appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 | `Object` | `all`                       | false    |

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/BGEvla6560wL4HYyaPe4"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/BGEvla6560wL4HYyaPe4"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### searchOperators

 Defaults to `false`.
 If set to `true` then you can use special characters in the search query to enable an advanced search behavior.
 Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html).